garden-io/garden/docs/reference/commands.md

 modules:
   # The configuration for a module.
   <name>:
-    # The schema version of this module's config (currently not used).
+    # The schema version of this config (currently not used).
     apiVersion:

     kind: